Contact me @ (832) 643-2315 or use the Contact Page to send me a message

-I advise everyone prior to taking a job and some people do not like to hear the truth, but it is about open and honest.
-The majority of my business for over a year now is gasoline related due to the Ethanol/water content in gasoline and it causes more damage to an engine than the general public knows; I do not have problems with my personal equipment because I have learned over the years and developed my own preventive maintenance program.
+I advise everyone prior to taking a job, but some people do not like or want to hear the truth; it is about being open and honest.
+Approximately 90% of my business for over a year now is gasoline related problems.
+It is due to the Ethanol/water content in gasoline.
+It causes more damage to an engine than the public realizes.
+I do not have problems with my personal equipment because I have learned over the years and developed my own preventive maintenance program.

 To emphasize what I said in the first paragraph; It is not cost effective for you and it is a waste of my time, if it was not properly maintained (per the Owner’s Manual).
-I am not like my competition that will try to get your business to make a dollar and then have someone come back to me complaining or abandoning their equipment.
+I am not like my competition that will take your business to make a dollar and then have someone come back complaining or abandoning their equipment at my expense.

-There is an upfront Diagnostic fee of $60 on lawn mowers & pressure washer’s engines & etc. I require $150+ on larger engines such as Generators or larger equipment which is applied to the final bill.
+There is an upfront Diagnostic fee of $60 on lawn mowers & pressure washer’s engines & etc. I require $125 + on larger engines such as Generators or larger equipment which is applied to the final bill.
 This is a non-refundable deposit whether you decide to repair it or not.
 Upon completion of an initial inspection, if I determine that a part is necessary to diagnose or repair the problem, then the cost will be added to the deposit.

-NOTE: In some cases 1 – 2 parts may have to be replaced to find the root cause problem, if that is the case, then I will contact you before I proceed with any work.
-Additional parts and labor must be must be paid for in advance of me proceeding with any work, refer to my home page, there is a recent update as of 3/11 to my policy and for good reason.
-You can find this information on my Home Page, paragraphs three and four.
+NOTE: In some cases, 1 – 2 parts may need to be replaced to find the root cause of the problem.
+If that is the case, then I will contact you before I proceed with any work.
+Additional parts must be paid for in advance prior to ordering the parts, refer to my home page, there was a recent update as of 3/18 to my policy and for good reason.
+This is posted on the Home page as well.

-Loading and Unloading Fees: Effective 1/2018, I had a custom made manual forklift manufactured for loading and unloading equipment such as Generators etc. due to a couple of near misses which is a “Liability Issue,” so I charge $30 to unload and load it when it is picked up, NO EXCEPTIONS!
-I carry a General Liability Ins. policy to protect myself, and having worked as a Safety Leader for 10 years I know about safety and “Root Causes” of accidents.
+Loading and Unloading Fees: Effective 1/2018, I had a custom made manual forklift manufactured for loading and unloading equipment such as Generators etc. Due to a couple of near misses which is a “Liability Issue,” I charge $25 to unload and load it when it is picked up, NO EXCEPTIONS!
+I carry General Liability Ins.to protect myself and having worked as a Safety Leader for ExxonMobil 10 year, I know about safety and “Root Causes” of accidents.

-Pick Up and Deliver: I will pick up and deliver equipment and the cost is based on my hourly rate and dependent on where you are located based on my hourly rate and mileage.
-I do not pick up or work on riding tractor mowers for several reasons.
+Pick Up and Deliver: I will pick up and deliver equipment and the cost is based on my hourly rate and dependent on where you are located.
+It is also necessary for you to have someone available to help me load it, this usually applies to Portable Generators.
 I will make a service call on riding tractor mowers but for limited reasons, and it will take a minimum of two trips.

-I will ask if you or someone has worked on your equipment prior bringing it to me for repair and if you tell me no and then I find that it has been have been tampered with then I will stop at that point and notify you of my findings and will tell you to come pick it up unless you want to complete the repairs and pay for the parts in advance, so I can complete the diagnosis.
+I will ask you, if someone has worked on your equipment prior to bringing it to me for repair.
+If I discover that it has been tampered with, I will stop at that point and notify you of my findings.
+I will ask you to come pick it up unless you want to complete the repairs and pay for the parts in advance, so I can complete the diagnosis.
 That entails me getting it back to a starting point from which I can start my diagnosis.

 I had to change my policy because customers have changed their mind have their equipment repaired and my time and parts are not free; I have had too many machines abandoned for one reason or another.
 My business is repairing, not selling used equipment and that is per my Sales Tax Certificate.
-I cannot sell it for the time and labor that I invested in them, people expect you to give it to them because it is used.
+I cannot sell anything for the time and labor that I have invested in them, people expect you to give it to them because it is used.